-The Gershwin Musicals – A Full List of Major Works
+The Full List of Gershwin Musicals

 The Gershwin brothers play a large role in music/musical theatre history.
 The two wrote almost exclusively together and helped shape the direction of musical theatre in the jazz age.
 So with that said, here is a list of the classic George and Ira Gershwin musicals, sorted chronologically.

-Please note: This post contains affiliate links.
-This means that if you choose to make a purchase through one of the following links, we may earn a small commission on the sale at no additional cost to you.
-See our disclosure for more info.
+Note: This post contains affiliate links.
+If you purchase through these links, we may earn a small commission at no extra cost to you.
+For more details, please see our full disclosure.

 Gershwin Musicals